 : a fee without limitation to any class of heirs or restrictions on transfer of ownership

-Legal Definition of fee simple
+Examples of fee simple in a Sentence

 in fee simple

 : under title that creates a fee simple (as a fee simple absolute)entitled him to ownership of the disputed property in fee simple — National Law Journal

-Origin and Etymology of fee simple
+History and Etymology for fee simple

 simple without limitation (as to heirs) and unrestricted (as to transfer of ownership)